Multi-sensor Spatial Association using Joint Range-Doppler Features: Introduction

 \subsection{Related Work}

-The majority of prior work addresses temporal data association for tracking, relying on the temporal continuity of target state to assist in associating observations across multiple frames.
-While the problem of spatial association studied in this paper has received relatively less attention, we provide a brief overview of conventional approaches in the literature that can be extended for the spatial problem.
+The majority of prior work addresses {\it temporal} data association, which focuses on association of new measurement with existing target tracks.
+A number of techniques have been proposed in this regard, including Random Finite Set based sampling methods \cite{granstrom2017likelihood}, fuzzy clustering \cite{wang2018clustering}, and convex optimization \cite{williams2018multiple}.
+These methods rely on the temporal continuity of target state to assist in associating observations across multiple time frames.
+Most of these methods are designed for a single sensor case, and extensions to multiple sensor settings are not well-known.
+In this paper, our focus is on {\it spatial} association, where the data from multiple spatially separated sensors needs to be associated within the same time frame.
+While the problem of spatial association studied in this paper has received relatively less attention, we provide a brief overview of the most widely used algorithms in the literature that can be extended for the spatial problem.

 The association problem between a pair of sensors can be optimally solved using the well-known Hungarian algorithm \cite{kuhn1955hungarian}.
-However, a naive approach to extend this to multiple sensor case by factorizing into pairwise (2D) association over consecutive sensors does not work well in the presence of detection anomalies such as miss, false alarm, clutter, and close-target interactions \cite{wu2006tracking}.
+However, a naive extension to multiple sensors by factorizing into pairwise (2D) associations over consecutive sensors does not work well in the presence of detection anomalies such as miss, false alarm, clutter, and close-target interactions \cite{wu2006tracking}.